TresSims/tres-sims.com/content/Projects/ShatteredPlainsTerrainGenerator.md

 mountains, and one to create the warcamps.

-For the plains, I knew I would wanted to be able to control where they were generated, how many plains were created, and how deep and wide the caverns between each plain was.
+For the plains, I knew I wanted to be able to control where they were generated, how many plains were created, and how deep and wide the caverns between each plain was.
 Eventually, I ended up wit the graph and paramteres below.